wingo/whippet/doc/manual.md

 allocates finalizers, it should trace them by calling `gc_trace_finalizer` from [`gc-finalizer.h`](../api/gc-finalizer.h).

-### Remembered-set bits

-When built to support generational garbage collection, Whippet requires that all "large" or potentially large objects have a flag bit reserved for use of the garbage collector.
-A large object is one whose size exceeds the `gc_allocator_large_threshold()` (see [`gc-attrs.h`](../api/gc-attrs.h)), which is a collector-specific value.
-Currently the only generational collector is the in-place `mmc` collector, whose large object threshold is 4096 bytes.
-The `gc_object_set_remembered`, `gc_object_is_remembered_nonatomic`, and `gc_object_clear_remembered_nonatomic` embedder functions manage the remembered bit.
-Setting the remembered bit should be idempotent;
-multiple threads can race to call `gc_object_set_remembered` and do not synchronize.
-The query and clear functions are called without concurrent accessors and so don't have to be atomic.

 ### Forwarding objects

 When built with a collector that moves objects, the embedder must also